Best Car Insurance for the Air Force

-Being an Airman or Airwoman can save you $25 per six-month policy (the greatest discount available based solely on your occupation).
+Being an Airman or Airwoman can save you $50 annually (the greatest discount available based solely on your occupation).
 Although a discount is always nice to have, it’s important to focus on the bigger picture.
 While Nationwide offers the smallest discount for Air Force personnel, the company's overall premium is the cheapest.
 While discounts are nice, be sure to look at the overall premium when shopping for Air Force car insurance.

 Most states require two things when it comes to your vehicle: registration with the DMV and state-minimum car insurance coverage.
 While it makes sense to cancel your auto insurance when you won't be using your vehicle, you actually run the risk of having your registration suspended.
 This could result in a fine.

 If you’re going to be deployed for a long period of time and want to cancel your auto insurance, you either need to cancel your registration or, if your state allows, “suspend” it.
 You can suspend coverage by submitting an Affidavit of Non-Use or a Planned Non-Operation (PNO) to your state’s department of motor vehicles.
 If you agree to an Affidavit of Non-Use, you’re basically agreeing that the vehicle won’t be driven on public roadways, and stating its insurance has been canceled.
 The latter means you will not be using your vehicle during the next renewal year.
 For more information on this, refer to your state's DMV.

 If you don’t want to totally cancel your insurance coverage and registration, a second option is storage coverage.

 If your insurance company allows it, you can change your insurance coverage to "storage."
 This will drop all your insurance coverage except for your comprehensive coverage, which protects you against damage caused by vandalism, theft, and weather-caused damage.
 Because it doesn’t offer any protection against collision claims, you’re going to want to store your vehicle in a secured location like an air force base or a garage.